 5. Stay positive

 Tell people what they get—the benefits.
-So, rather than saying “I’ve been vegan for five years and you should stop eating meat because it consumes too many resources and is always packaged in plastic and you don’t want that stuff touching your food…” say something like, “This nutritious lentil dal tastes delicious, the bulk ingredients I bought for it cost very little and I’ve lost five pounds since I started eating it regularly [if that’s true].
+So, rather than saying “I’ve been vegan for five years and you should stop eating meat because it consumes too many resources and is always packaged in plastic and you don’t want that stuff touching your food…” say something like, “This nutritious dal tastes delicious, the bulk ingredients I bought for it cost very little and I have so much energy since I started eating food like it [if that’s true].
 Here, have a taste…” People don’t respond well to guilt trips or to admonitions of “Don’t do this,” “Don’t do that” and “You must give up X, Y or Z.”

 Persuading people to make changes is difficult.
 You’ll convert more of them if you offer encouragement and support.